grandbora/currency-converter/README.md

  * The frontend, has a very small amount of logic implementation, therfore I did not create any a layer for that (meaning: I did not use backbone models), and implemented the logic to the backbone views.
 Of course in a more proper implementation those should be separated.

  * I did not use any templating on the client side.
-A more appropriate was would be using a client side templating.
+A more appropriate way would be using a client side templating.

 ##Finally
 * [``Model\CurrencyConverter``](src/Model/CurrencyConverter.php) class is actually never used in the application, nevertheless, since it was in the requirements, it is implemented and tested.
 The required functionality is provided in this class.